CSCI157/Activity-3---Operating-Overloading-Part-2/README.md

 str - print some nice output using the composed classes str operators<br />
 int - return .4*cpu rating + .2*ram rating + .2*hard drive rating + .2*graphics card rating  <br />
 lt - compare the int value for the computer<br />
-eq - compare all of the attributes.<br />
+eq - compare the int values.<br />
 gt - opposite of lt.<br />
 in - check if the keyword is in any of the composed classes.<br />